shraeya-iyer/BooksForCooks/ReadMe.txt

 ## What's next for Books4Cooks
 We'd like to emphasize the social aspect of Books4Cooks and create a 'Friends' tab, where you can see what your friends have recently saved.
 Additionally, we'd love to add a feature where you can mark recipes as "made", where you can mark that you've made a certain recipe in your book, and notate any changes you made.

+NODE MODULES ARE NOT INCLUDED - DOWNLOAD SEPERATELY